jobsaustralia/employ.jobsaustralia.tech/README.md

 # JobsAustralia.tech Employers

-Job matchmaking for employers in the Australian IT sector - written in Laravel 5.4.
+Job matchmaking for employers in the Australian IT sector - written in Laravel 5.4 (and [5.5](https://github.com/jobsaustralia/employ.jobsaustralia.tech/tree/laravel-5.5)).

 ## Contributors